MichalMoravik/otlp-log-processor-backend-go/README.md

 ## Running

-The service is Dockerize so that it's easily runnable on any machine.
+The service is Dockerized so that it's easily runnable on any machine.
 To run it:

 1. Run `docker compose up` (or for compose v1: `docker-compose up`) in the root of the project
 2. The code is then compiled during the build step and the executable should be running